Professor Jonathan Benger, Professor of Emergency Care, University of the West of England, UK

 "This ECG looks funny": The 12 lead ECG and diagnostic uncertainty

 Presenter: Chris Walker, Consultant Nurse, Queen Alexandra Hospital, Portsmouth Hospitals NHS Trust, UK

-Presenter: Dr Anne Welling, Queen Alexandra Hospital, Plymouth, UK
+Presenter: Dr Anne Welling, Queen Alexandra Hospital, Portsmouth, UK

 The ever increasing demand for emergency care is a global phenonomena.
 Nurses in both the developed and developing world face differing but significant challenges in delivering timely emergency care.